 3. Should I rinse after using mouthwash?

-After using mouthwash, it is not suggested that you rinse your mouth with water immediately thereafter.
-This is due to the fact that many mouthwashes contain active chemicals such as fluoride, which take time to begin acting.
+After using mouthwash, it is advised to avoid rinsing your mouth with water immediately thereafter.
+This is due to the fact that many mouthwashes contain active chemicals such as concentrated fluoride, which take time to begin acting.
 If you rinse your mouth out immediately afterward, the fluoride will be wiped out as well during the rinsing procedure.
+Mouthwash has many oral health benefits and is essential to your daily oral hygiene routine, because it keeps the mouth healthy.

 4. Should I use mouthwash before bed?

-Rinsing with a therapeutic mouthwash before bed will help keep your teeth free of plaque and cavities and your gums free of gingivitis.
+Rinsing with a therapeutic mouthwash before bed will help keep your teeth healthy and remove plaque and cavities and your gums free of gingivitis.
 You shouldn't just use mouthwash for your breath - some therapeutic mouth rinses have special ingredients that strengthen your teeth and can treat certain oral health conditions.

 5. Should you use mouthwash everyday?